 2. Sewer Issues

-Buying a Los Angeles should also always involve careful inspection of the sewer system.
+Buying a Riverside should also always involve careful inspection of the sewer system.
 This isn’t typically a part of a normal home inspection, so you’ll have to see to it yourself.

 As a homeowner, you will be responsible for the entire system if it’s a septic system and (typically) for all the sewer system from the main to your house if it’s not a septic system.
 Either way, repair or replacement will be a huge expense.
 Your best course is to pay for a separate sewer inspection before making an offer.